0 / 0

 For data classes where the matching is done based on column data, column values that matched the criteria for this specific data class are listed.
 The Count (%) column shows how many rows in the sample contain a specific value and the percentage of rows with that value.
 In addition, the format of each matching value is shown.

-For data classes where the matching is done based on the column name and for the generic data classes Code, Date, Identifier, Indicator, Quantity, and Text no additional information is shown.
+For data classes where the matching is done based on the column name and for the generic data classes Code, Identifier, Indicator, Quantity, and Text no additional information is shown.
 These data classes are used when the data values don't allow for identifying a specific data class.
 The generic data classes always have a confidence of 100%.

 For more information, see Data classes.